🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 B2B landing pages - notion uses numbers

-It’s impressive to see exact results that their customers experience.
-Then they flow right into the CTA that says they’re only minutes away from getting those results too.
+It's impressive to see exact results that their customers experience.
+Then they flow right into their final CTA that says you’re only minutes away from getting those results too.
 No waiting for a demo or scheduling a meeting, you just rock-n-roll.

-It doesn’t matter how “boring” your company may seem.
-Today we’ve seen examples from, saas brands like e-signature software, to health insurance to data security that are slaying the landing page game.
+It doesn't matter how “boring” your company may seem.
+You have 29 examples of B2B businesses that are slaying the landing page game.

 If you're not already inspired by these B2B marketing examples, check out the top performing landing pages we've created for our clients or get tips from the Conversion Rate Optimization (CRO) experts on how to get more conversions on your landing pages.